myCodebox/zitadel-php-api/README.md

 # Zitadel PHP API

-This is a Zitadel PHP API library.
-The library is based on the [Zitadel API](https://zitadel.com/docs/apis/introduction/).
+With this library you can easily communicate between your PHP projects and Zitadel over a serviceUser.
+The wrapper is based on the [Zitadel API](https://zitadel.com/docs/apis/introduction/).

 ## Installation